eclab/edisyn/README.md

 #### Java Preference Problems

-Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
+Edisyn makes heavy use of Java preferences to store persistant information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
 However there is a longstanding Java/Windows bug which makes Java preferences not work out of the box in Windows for earlier versions of Java.
 I think this is fixed as of Java 11 but you should check and let me know.

 #### Incorrect Jar Linkage to Java